-A field is an algebraic structure that lets you do everything you’re used to: you can add and multiply elements, and addition and multiplication have the usual properties you’d expect.
+A field is an algebraic structure that lets you do everything you’re used to from basic math: you can add and multiply elements, and addition and multiplication have the usual properties you’d expect.
 More formally, the elements of a field form an Abelian (commutative) group with respect to addition, the non-zero elements form an Abelian group with respect to multiplication, and multiplication distributes over addition.

 All finite fields have pn elements where p is prime and n is an integer at least 1.
 Conversely, for every number of the form pn there is a field that size.
 Furthermore, all groups of a given size are isomorphic.
 The field with pn elements is sometimes called the Galois field with that many elements, written GF(pn).